Saddamism: Cult of personality

-Painting of Saddam Hussein carrying an assault rifle with imagery of ancient Babylon including the Ishtar Gate on the left background and Iraqi military forces shown in the right background.
+Mural of Saddam Hussein demolished by Coalition forces during the Iraq War.

 Saddam Hussein's cult of personality became a prominent feature of Iraqi popular culture.
 He had thousands of portraits, posters, statues and murals erected in his honor all over Iraq.
 His face was visible on office buildings, schools, classrooms, airports, and shops, as well as on all denominations of the Iraqi dinar.
 Saddam aimed to appeal to all aspects of Iraqi society.
 He donned Bedouin clothing, the traditional clothes of the Iraqi peasants, and even Kurdish clothing.
 He also appeared in Western clothing to project the image of an urban and modern leader.
 He also portrayed himself as a devout Sunni Muslim, wearing a full headdress and robe, praying towards Mecca, but most often, he was shown wearing a military uniform.

 After the fall of his regime in 2003, symbolized by the toppling of his statue on Firdous Square in Baghdad on April 9, 2003, all statues of Saddam were destroyed.
 All other aspects of his cult of personality were dismantled thereafter.